Let’s pretend I’m reviewing your art portfolio in person at a Portfolio Day event.

 As I look through a portfolio, I ask a lot of questions.
 I’ll ask things like:

 Some artists will do everything fast and others take too much time.
-Other people draw for other people and others draw only for themselves.
+Some artists draw for other people and others draw only for themselves.
 Some filmmakers copy the films that they see friends making online.
 Other creators try to copy professional filmmakers.

-Understanding how you approach making and what motivates you helps me give you feedback that you’ll actually use.
+Understanding how you approach making and what motivates you helps me give you feedback that I hope you’ll actually try.

-Next, I’ll ask you to make some choices for the work that you shared.
-I’ll ask you to do some editing, by asking questions like:
+Next, I’ll ask you to make some choices for the artwork that you shared.
+I’ll ask you to do some editing with questions like:

 I go through your portfolio and organize the work in different groupings.
-Then we’ll talk about the ways these different groupings change the way the portfolio looks.
+Then, we’ll talk about the ways these different groupings change how your portfolio looks.

-I sometimes also say the way the work operates instead.
-I know that sounds fancy, but a portfolio is a kind of machine, and each piece of your work forms part of the machine.
-The way you edit your portfolio determines what that machine does and how fast and far it can go.
+I sometimes use the word “operates” instead of “looks” or “works.”
+I know that sounds a little puffed up, but a portfolio is a type of machine, and each piece of your work forms part of the machine.
+How you edit your portfolio determines what your machine does – and how fast and far it can go.

 Art Portfolio Examples

+To help you figure out how to edit your art portfolio for review, I want to share some visual examples.
 These are five different groupings of my art from high school.
-I’m using my own work from high school because I can see how it might feel strange or invasive to see artwork dissected this way if I used the work of a former student.
+I’m using my artwork from high school because I can see how it might feel strange or invasive to see artwork taken apart this way if I used the work of a former student.

-The first art portfolio edit is in chronological order.
+The first art portfolio review edit is in chronological order.

 In the remaining portfolios, the order of images is important.
 I’ve included the best piece first since that sets the tone and expectations for the rest of the portfolio.
-The second I’ve edited to show technical skills like drawing from observation and working with different media.
+In the second portfolio example, I’ve edited to show technical skills like drawing from observation and working with different media.

-The third and fourth portfolios are variations on a concept or theme.
+The third and fourth art portfolio examples are variations on a concept or theme.
 I was a little all over the place, but there are similarities in subject matter, technical exploration, and mark-making that I’ve tried to emphasize in the editing.

 The process of editing a portfolio tends to come easier for photographers because so much of the work of photography is editing.
 They’re constantly analyzing different shots and deciding what to keep or print.